jonnyhyman/daisy_chain/README.md

     Linux
     📁 "~/.local/share/DaVinciResolve/Fusion/Scripts/Utility"

-3. Open

-4. Close and open Resolve if it was open
+    Restart Resolve if it was open
+5. Run the DaisyChain host from the `Workspaces > Scripts` dropdown in Resolve
+6. Install daisychain to python by running `pip install -e .` (editable install) in the repo

 ## Roadmap

 __Milestone 1__ Python server and client
 - [x] Python RPC Server
 - [x] Python RPC client with Resolve API coverage, types, and docstrings
-- [ ] Python RPC client with Fusion API coverage, types, and docstrings
+- [ ] Python RPC client with Fusion API coverage, types, and docstrings < This would be awesome because you could run Fusion scripts from the Edit view, potentially game changing in some workflows

 __Milestone 2__ multi-language
 - [ ] JS RPC client with API coverage, types, and documentation